-There is already a wide choice of bare-metal-switches emerging, from vendors such as EdgeCore Networks and Agema Delta.
-These platforms are based on their own choice of networking chipsets.
-Companies like Broadcom are at the forefront of this space, but there are many others, such as Innovium, Marvel, Cavium, Nephos, Intel’s Barefoot and Cisco’s Silicon One.
-This means operators can get ride directly on the innovation curve of the underlying silicon, rather than being limited by a system vendor’s roadmap.
+There is already a wide choice of bare-metal-switches emerging, from vendors such as EdgeCore, Agema Delta and UfiSpace.
+These platforms are based on openly available networking chipsets, with companies like Broadcom at the forefront of this space (although there are many others, such as Innovium, Marvel, Cavium, Nephos, Intel’s Barefoot and Cisco’s Silicon One).
+This means operators can get to ride directly on the innovation curve of the underlying silicon, rather than being limited by a system vendor’s roadmap.

 Too Much Choice?